What can I claim on my taxes if I’m self-employed?

 Mr. John Smith is a self-employed web designer in Ontario and he incurred the following expenses in December 2018.
 Also, he uses 30% of his vehicle and 20% of his home to carry out self-employment activities.
-This is an example of John’s monthly expenses and the HST he paid.
+The table below is an example of John’s monthly expenses and the HST he paid.

 |Motor Vehicle Fuel||50.00||6.50||56.50|

 John paid $93.60 in HST; however, he was using his home and motor vehicle partially for self-employment activities.
 Therefore, he would be only eligible to claim HST input tax credit of $81.77 on his GST/HST return.
-This chart shows the amount of HST he can claim based on his usage for self-employment activities.
+The table below shows the amount of HST he can claim based on his usage for self-employment activities.

 |Expenses||HST||% of Business Use||HST ITC|